An asymptotic version of the prime power conjecture for perfect difference sets: Notation and preliminaries

 We now state the two results from the theory of perfect difference sets used in this paper.
 The first is due to Mann~\cite{Mann1952}. \begin{theorem}[Mann,~\cite{Mann1952}] Let $n$ be the order of a perfect difference set, and assume that $n$ is not a perfect square.
 If $p$ and $q$ are primes such that $p\mid n$ and $q\mid n^2+n+1$, then $p$ is a quadratic residue modulo $q$. \end{theorem}

 Note that the condition imposed by Mann's theorem is empty when $n^2+n+1$ is a prime congruent to $1$ modulo $4$, which we expect to happen for $\gg\f{N}{\log{N}}$ of the $n\leq N$ by the Bateman--Horn conjecture.
 Indeed, since $n^2+n+1\equiv 1\Mod{n}$, quadratic reciprocity tells us that every odd prime dividing $n$ is a square modulo $n^2+n+1$ whenever $n^2+n+1$ is a prime congruent to $1$ modulo $4$.
-The contribution of such $n$ must be dealt with if we want to prove Theorem~\ref{thm1.2} (not just a weaker big-$O$ result).
-To do so, we will use the following result, which we prove using the theory of multipliers of perfect difference sets. \begin{lemma} Let $n$ be the order of a perfect difference set, and assume that $q:=n^2+n+1$ is prime and $q\equiv 1\Mod{4}$.
-If $p$ is a prime such that $p\mid n$, then $p$ is a quartic residue modulo $q$. \end{lemma} \begin{proof} Let $D$ be a perfect difference set of order $n$.
-We say that $t\in(\Z/(n^2+n+1)\Z)^\times$ is a \textit{numerical multiplier} for $D$ if $t\cdot D=a+D$ for some $a\in\Z/(n^2+n+1)\Z$.
-Note that the set of numerical multipliers of a perfect difference set is closed under multiplication.
-Mann showed that every perfect difference set has a translate that is fixed by all of its numerical multipliers (this result is attributed to Mann by Hall in~\cite{Hall1947}).
-We may thus assume, without loss of generality, that $D$ is fixed under multiplication by any of its multipliers.
+The contribution of such $n$ must be dealt with if we want to prove Theorem~\ref{thm1.2}, and not just a weaker big-$O$ result.
+To do so, we will use the following lemma.